pingcap/docs-cn/tikv-control.md

 ### Print information related to damaged SST files

+Damaged SST files in TiKV might cause TiKV processes to panic.
+Before TiDB v6.1.0, these files cause TiKV to panic immediately.
+Since TiDB v6.1.0, TiKV processes panic 1 hour after SST files are damaged.

-Damaged SST files in TiKV might cause the TiKV process to panic.
-To clean up the damaged SST files, you will need the information of these files.
-To get the information, you can execute the `bad-ssts` command in TiKV Control.
-The needed information is shown in the output.
+To clean up the damaged SST files, you can run the `bad-ssts` command in TiKV Control to show the needed information.
 The following is an example command and output.

 > **Note:**
 >